 I need help: the map image on NEDECN website doesn’t show repeater info, telling me which repeaters are along the highways

 What’s popular in your state?

 Changing Zones and Channels

 Zones are used for DMR repeaters and their talk groups, for groups of analog repeaters, and groups of related simplex frequencies.

 To change zones or repeaters, press the up/down rocker button in the center of the front face of the radio.
 Once a zone is selected, you can change the talkgroup or channel with the larger knob on the top of the radio.

-There are five programmable buttons, which I attempted to configure as logically as possible.
-You may want to change then in the software under Public > Optional Setting > Key Function.
+There are five programmable buttons, which can be changed in the software under Public > Optional Setting > Key Function.

 - PF1 is right under the Push To Talk (PTT)

 - Press once: Single Time Slot, based on the time slot of the active channel / talk group